oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-The parser class was particularly challenging to tackle due to all 8 commands available in our program having a unique input format and parameters required.
+Implementing the parser class was challenging due to all commands available in our program having a unique input format and parameters.
 Many ways of extracting parameters were considered, and we eventually settled on a two-tiered parsing system.
 Firstly, a general parse was done to the user command to split the command name and parameters.
 Secondly, depending on the command, the parameters would be extracted using other methods.
 Xin Ru worked on the second level while I worked on the first.